 CBT is a combination of two therapies: cognitive and behavioural, which examine your thoughts and actions.
 Together, they provide an optimal solution for people suffering from mental health problems.
-And patients who stay with the program are often rewarded with improved mental health and coping mechanisms.
-You can learn key CBT skills with our Cognitive Behavioural Therapy Level 3 qualification.
+And patients who stay with the programme are often rewarded with improved mental health and coping mechanisms.

 - Anger Disorders Intermittent Explosive Disorder (IED)